Hangover: Immune system

 In current research, the significant relationship between immune factors and hangover severity is the most convincing among all factors so far studied.
-An imbalance of the immune system, in particular of cytokine metabolism has been identified as playing a role in the pathophysiology of the hangover state.
-Especially the hangover symptoms nausea, headache, and fatigue have been suggested to be mediated by changes in the immune system.
-The concentration of several cytokines have been found to be significantly increased in the blood after alcohol consumption.
+An imbalance of the immune system, in particular of cytokine metabolism, has been identified as playing a role in the pathophysiology of the hangover state.
+Especially the hangover symptoms, nausea, headache, and fatigue have been suggested to be mediated by changes in the immune system.
+The concentration of several cytokines is significantly increased in the blood after alcohol consumption.
 These include interleukin 12 (IL-12), interferon gamma (IFNγ) and interleukin 10 (IL-10).
-Some pharmacological studies such as on tolfenamic acid and Opuntia ficus-indica (OFI) have also indicated an involvement of the immune system.
+Some pharmacological studies, such as those on tolfenamic acid and Opuntia ficus-indica (OFI) have also indicated an involvement of the immune system.
 These studies suggest that the presence and severity of hangover symptoms can probably be reduced by administration of a cyclooxygenase inhibitor such as aspirin or ibuprofen.

 Person-related factors

-Several factors which do not in themselves cause alcohol hangover are known to influence its severity.
-These factors include personality, genetics, health status, age, sex, associated activities during drinking such as smoking, the use of other drugs, physical activity such as dancing, as well as sleep quality and duration.
+Several factors that do not in themselves cause an alcohol hangover are known to influence its severity.
+These factors include personality, genetics, health status, age, sex, associated activities during drinking, such as smoking, the use of other drugs, physical activity such as dancing, as well as sleep quality and duration.